ballban/azurelabs/labs/storage-static/README.md

 Keep refreshing.
 When you can see your site, that means CDN is populated and the data is being served from somewhere close to you.

-📋 Change the content of the site by uploadling `labs/storage-static/web` directory to the static website container
+📋 Change the content of the site by uploading `labs/storage-static/web2` directory to the static website container

 <details>
   <summary>Not sure how?</summary>